bitovi/bitscaffold/README.md

 In the above example, if we run our application, Scaffold will create CRUD application endpoints for our newly imported `Player` and `Team` models automatically.
 If you try any other URLs you will get back the default 'Hello From Koa' response.

 If you create additional schema files you can simply import them the same way, passing them into the array in the Scaffold constructor.
-This step will take care of not only adding your schema files, but also validating them against eachother, setting up relationships, and configuring the behavior of the frontend components for you.
+This step will take care of not only adding your schema files, but also validating them against each other, setting up relationships, and configuring the behavior of the frontend components for you.

 Next we can start up the Scaffold to see everything in action.